Pelosi, who decried treatment of Kavanaugh accuser, backs Biden in face of his own allegation

 DEMOCRATIC LEADERS IN CONGRESS REMAIN MUM ON BIDEN SEXUAL ASSAULT ALLEGATIONS DESPITE MOUNTING UPROAR FROM PROGRESSIVES

-The House speaker at the time had accused Republicans of seeking to cover up any past discretions by Kavanaugh by limiting an FBI investigation into the decades-old sexual misconduct allegations against him.
+The House speaker at the time had accused Republicans of seeking to cover up any past misconduct by Kavanaugh by limiting an FBI investigation into the decades-old allegations against him.
 She also voiced her support for Dr. Christine Blasey Ford, the first woman to accuse him of sexual assault during his youth.

 “Courageous women risked their safety and well-being to speak truth about this nomination,” Pelosi said in a statement shortly after the Senate confirmed Kavanaugh’s nomination.
 “Tens of thousands more joined them to share their own harrowing stories of sexual assault, at great personal risk.